farif/CHCReasoner/README.md

 # Constrained Horn Clause (CHC) Reasoner:
-A simple forward chaining algorithm implementation.

 <p align="justify">
-1) Forward Chaining: Given a knowledge base that contains rules and facts, a forward-chaining algorithm uses these facts for the matching and firing of existing rules.
+1) `Forward Chaining:` Given a knowledge base that contains rules and facts, a forward-chaining algorithm uses these facts for the matching and firing of existing rules.
 A rule matching criteria is to unify premises with existing and entailed facts, if all premises of a rule hold,  a consequence of the rule gets added to the entailed facts.
 </p>

 ## Build